SwarmUS/TestBench-Python/README.md

 `name` : suffix given to the produced CSV with the raw data.<br />
 `stepSize` : number of encoder ticks between each acquisition position.<br />
 `num_frames` : number of raw data frames to be acquisitioned at each position.<br />
 `destination` : ending position of the acquisition.
-The used encoder has 2048 tick per turn.
-2050 should represent a single complete turn.<br />
+The used encoder has 2048 tick per turn, 2050 should represent a single complete turn.<br />
 The data extracted will be saved upon completion of the acquisition once the destination has been reached.
 The saved data is found in the `/src/data` folder.
 Each CSV is timestamped and named using the `name` variable

 Once these parameters have been adjusted, the file can be run.
 The *TurningStation* should turn the amount entered in `step` and than stop for 3-5 seconds for the acquisition period before starting to turn again, repeting this cycle until `destination` has been reached